Code-Dani/MS-Reward-Collector/README.md

     ![Untitled 1](https://user-images.githubusercontent.com/72025325/210790141-d9b697a7-569a-4c37-a799-552b4a77b396.png)

-6. Select the folder that you unzipped in the previous steps and you’re done.
+6. Select the folder that you unzipped in the previous steps, and you’re done.

 If you have done everything correctly (at page loaded) you should have these two buttons: